 Together with my three siblings, I look after my elderly father.
-My Mom passed away over two years ago and Dad is now on his own.
+My Mom passed away in 2016, and Dad is now on his own.

 But like I said at the beginning – who knew that this was even a thing?
 I sure didn’t.
 But now I do.
 And so do you.